Google Search Console, formerly known as Google Webmaster Tools is a mainstay in any SEO pro’s toolkit.

-The URL inspector can be used to test both AMP and non-AMP URLs, and the tool will also provide information about the AMP or non-AMP version of the URL you entered.
+The URL inspector can test both AMP and non-AMP URLs, and the tool will also provide information about the AMP or non-AMP version of the URL you entered.

-If the URL entered has an alternate or duplicate version, the report will include the information for that page as well, plus information about the original version provided it is part of a website that you own.
+If the URL entered has an alternate or duplicate version, the report will include the information for that page as well, plus information about the original version provided it’s part of a website you own.

 The URL Inspection Tool replaces Fetch as Google, Crawl Errors and Blocked Resources reports that were previously available on the old version of Google Search Console.

 - Test indexed URLs: Retrieve the version of your page Google has indexed, and report on why or could or could not be indexed.

 - Test live URLs: Test if a given URL can be indexed by Google; Google notes that this is useful when checking page updates against the version currently indexed.

 - Request a URL be indexed: Request a certain URL be crawled and indexed (or reindexed) by Google; the process can take up to two weeks, and the status can be found in the report.

 - View rendered version of a page: Shows how Google views your page.

 The “Performance” report feature allows users to see how their site is performing in Google search.